 Even aside from their shape, bananas have a creamy, lush texture and they're full of the enzyme bromelain, which some studies indicate enhances male performance.

 Caviar is high in zinc, which stimulates the production of testosterone and maintains male functionality.
-This processed, salty sturgeon roe also promotes long life, so you should have plenty of time to enjoy its aphrodisiac effects.
+This processed, salty sturgeon roe also promotes a long life, so you should have plenty of time to enjoy its aphrodisiac effects.

 Chocolate contains phenylethylamine, a stimulant that occurs naturally in the brain when people fall in love.
 It also offers a healthy dose of tryptophan, which helps the brain produce serotonin, a chemical that is closely associated with sexual arousal.